 - Artificial Intelligence: The AI and ML systems are being used for predicting and preventing financial fraud.

 - Blockchain: The technology is being used to offer highly advanced security features such as storing critical data as cryptographic hashes in a link-node system.

 - Cloud: The multi-cloud solutions are being used by businesses to ensure enhanced security and greater transparency in their data usage.

 YouTube: Software Architecture and Design (playlist)

 Photo credit: The feature image has been done by Pedro Talens Masip.This guest article has been submitted by Jason White.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.